Two prop analyzers. One uses 8 AI agents. The other shows you odds.

 What does BettingPros cost?

 BettingPros offers a free tier with limited features, and paid tiers ranging from approximately $9.99 to $35.99 per month depending on the plan and features selected.
 Check BettingPros directly for current rates.
-Propeller's paid plan starts at $9.99/month with no tiered feature restrictions — all 6 sports and unlimited picks are included.
+Propeller's paid plan starts at $9.99/month with no tiered feature restrictions — all seven sports and unlimited picks are included.

 Does Propeller have a free tier?